 When it comes to external recorders, there's a bunch of options out there.
 We personally use the Zoom H4N.
 It's easy to use with a decent battery life.

-We also use more than one – we typically attach one directly to the DJ’s board, and we use a second to record ambient audio, or we’ll plug it into a speaker output.
+We also use more than one - we typically attach one directly to the DJ's board, and then use a second to either record ambient audio or record audio by connecting to their speaker.

 The idea of having more than one is simply to ensure we have a backup somewhere if one fails.